-Why we believe Squarespace is the best website builder for pest control
+Why we believe Squarespace is the best website builder for pest control companies

 I've spent enough time looking at pest control sites to notice a split.
 The shops that consistently book the most residential jobs treat their website as a per-pest SEO library with a booking layer on top.
 The shops that struggle treat their website as a single glossy brochure with a "services" page listing eight bugs in a sidebar.
 Squarespace is the right pick for most operators because it makes the first approach easy and the second approach feel wrong.